 I was born in 1980 and brought up a monolingual in a lower-class family between Pereira and Medellín in Western Colombia.
 I grew up with a passion for all things foreign, especially music and TV series, which lead me to teach myself English from the age of 10 through Anglo pop and rock song lyrics in bilingual version from newspapers and magazines.
-In parallel, my favourite subject was always social studies.
+In parallel, growing up my favourite subject was always social studies.

 I came in touch with English literature at 16 thanks to two American friends in Pereira, my hometown, and at 17 met Roberto, an amazing neighbour, who was not only a great teacher but also a polyglot who let me borrow books for improving my English and learning German.
 He didn’t teach me, but would help me practice these two languages and give lots of tips on how to learn other languages and inspired me to pursue my multilingual dreams and become a teacher of foreign languages.

 In the late 90s and on Roberto’s suggestion, I became a DXer (short-wave radio freak) and that’s how I would make my foreign friends and practice my languages back then by listening and exchanging letters in English, German, Portuguese and Japanese.
-This hobby of mine got me in touch with many languages and no doubt inspired me to learn as many as I could in the years to come.
+This hobby of mine got me acquainted with many languages and no doubt inspired me to learn as many as I could in the years to come.

 It was then I bumped into Galician, Catalan and Basque as well, through a Spanish radio station.
-I was fascinated by Basque’s lack of intelligibility and after some research I found I did have some Basque family roots.
+I was fascinated by Basque’s lack of intelligibility and after some research I found out I did have some Basque family roots.
 I became crazy about all things Basque (which I still am) and started learning the language partly online and partly from printed books mailed to me by some Basques institutions I wrote to.

 I became fluent by chatting in Basque on kaixotxat.com and by exchanging letters for a couple years with a Basque girl.